journal page 2

 may 12, 1999

-i should probably talk about the production, shouldn't i? still working on the BIG DANCE NUMBER. not a fun sequence to do. it wasn't until i had planned to animate six separate dances that i realized that i really hate animating dancing things. whoops... atleast it will be very strange. but i've been really flighty lately and easily distracted so i'm not quite the pressurized work-horse that i used to be. which is always frustrating but atleast i'm enjoying the process a little more than when i was dealing with school at the same time. moreover, somebody needs to take my stupid nintendo time-sucker unit and throw that out the window. you could probably shoot me in the foot and i wouldn't get as angry as when they screw me out of getting through the moonraker level on 00 mode. stupid game. see, the problem is i have way too much time on my hands right now which is used horribly rather than productively. besides that, i'm busy going over all of the things than can possibly go wrong in france next week as my brain is wont to do. thus don is forced to get any and all actual work done at 4 in the morning when there are less things buzzing around his head. and there you go.
+i was driving back from another meeting in los angeles last week, wooshing down the 101, when a squirrel darts right into my lane. one does not expect to see such wildlife on the LA freeway and i swerve onto the left shoulder as the happy little squirrel skips RIGHT UNDER MY TIRES anyway. i narrowly miss smashing into the center divider and somehow yank back into the left lane, all in the frame of two seconds. there was that moment of confusion of "did i hit squirrel?" as i wasn't sure if the crunchy noises i heard under the car were just the tires digging into the shoulder gravel or if they were squirrel crunchy noises, and a quick check into the rear view mirror revealed, as if in slow motion, a little bouncing squirrel ball hurtling through the air after the car, end over end. i don't know why squirrel decided that an industrial stretch of highway 101 was a nice place to gather his nuts and twigs but now i feel guilty even though i'm not sure if i actually ran him down or just gave him something to work out through years of woodland therapy. i should probably talk about the production. so i'm still working on this dancing scene which is not much fun to do. it wasn't until i had planned to animate six separate dances that i realized that i really hate animating dancing things. but at least it will be very strange. you know you're working on an interesting movie when the caveat is, "at least it will be very strange." but i've been really flighty lately and easily distracted and i don't feel like i'm quite the pressurized work-horse that i used to be. which is always frustrating but at least i'm enjoying the process a little more than when i was dealing with school at the same time. moreover, somebody needs to take my ridiculous nintendo time-sucking unit and throw it out the window. you could probably shoot me in the foot and i wouldn't get as angry as when they cheat me out of getting through the moonraker level on 00 mode. video games are bad, bad, bad. the problem is i have way too much time on my hands right now which is used horribly rather than productively. and besides that, i'm busy going over all of the things than can possibly go wrong in france next week as my brain is wont to do. so i seem to wind up forced to get all actual work done at 4 in the morning when there are less things buzzing around and no other alternatives.

 may 3, 1999